WYLTK5/WYLTK5/README.md

-Hi I'm Ryan, I am a shop foreman automotive technician by trade.
+Hi I'm Ryan, I am a shop foreman and automotive technician by trade.
 Started out by learning Python and really enjoyed it.
 From there I have been playing around with Arduino's and Raspberry Pi to get a bit more experience and try out other languages.
 Been a fun journey and looking forward to continuing to learn and expand my skills.